 WHAT IS KERATOCONUS?

-Keratoconus is a genetic disease of the cornea in which the collagen fibres responsible for the strength of the cornea become progressively weaker resulting in thinning and subsequent ballooning (ectasia) of the corneal surface.
+Keratoconus is a genetic disease of the cornea in which the collagen fibres responsible for the strength of the cornea become progressively weaker resulting in corneal thinning and subsequent ballooning (ectasia) of the corneal surface.
 The irregular shape caused by the thinning process results in poor vision and requires corneal transplantation surgery in 30% of untreated eyes.

 WHO NEEDS CROSS-LINKING?

-All patients with keratoconus whose corneas are shown to be progressively thinning and losing shape.
+Cross-linking would benefit any patients with keratoconus whose corneas are shown to be progressively thinning and losing shape.
 Keratoconus rarely deteriorates after the age of 35 but there is significant deterioration in one’s teens and early twenties and cross-linking is enormously beneficial at this time.